venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/kafka.md

 # Kafka Internals, Scalability & Performance

+### Challenges faced

+The application couldn’t send a heartbeat to the Kafka consumer coordinator and the application was going for a rebalance.

 ### How Kafka Nodes and zookeeper will communicate with each other?

 Apache Kafka uses Zookeeper to,